odyslam/gm/README.md

 ## Kudos

-The dotfiles and the system setup is based on these repositories.
+The dotfiles and the system setup is inspired from these repositories.
 Give them a star!

 - [Cloudhead's dotfiles](https://github.com/cloudhead/dotfiles)
 - [simskij's dotfiles](https://github.com/simskij/dotfiles)